 - i.
 Category One (four members) shall be bicyclists or pedestrians in the City of Sunnyvale.
-Every person in this category shall, at the time of his or her appointment, maintain his or her principal place of residence within the City.
-Should any person so appointed cease to maintain his or her principal place of residence within the City, that person shall be ineligible to continue to serve as a member of the commission. - ii.
-Category Two (three membersmaximum of two members) shall at the time of his or her appointment, maintain his or her principal place of residence outside the City; and include members of Parent Teacher Associations (PTA) or other parent groups, administrations of schools in Sunnyvale, commute coordinators for major employers within the City, members of neighborhood associations, principals or teachers from Sunnyvale schools or persons interested in park and recreational activities in the City. - (c) Housing and Human Services Commission: The members of the Housing and Human Services Commission shall have a demonstrated interest in housing or human services issues. - (d) Sustainability Commission:
+Every person in this category shall, at the time of his or hertheir appointment, maintain his or hertheir principal place of residence within the City.
+Should any person so appointed cease to maintain his or hertheir principal place of residence within the City, that person shall be ineligible to continue to serve as a member of the commission. - ii.
+Category Two (three membersmaximum of two members) shall at the time of their appointment, maintain their principal place of residence outside the City; and include members of Parent Teacher Associations (PTA) or other parent groups, administrations of schools in Sunnyvale, commute coordinators for major employers within the City, members of neighborhood associations, principals or teachers from Sunnyvale schools or persons interested in park and recreational activities in the City. - (c) Housing and Human Services Commission:

+The members of the Housing and Human Services Commission shall have a demonstrated interest in housing or human services issues. (d) Sustainability Commission: